MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-risky-oauth.md

 ---
 title: Investigate and remediate risky OAuth apps tutorial
-description: This tutorial provides information on how to investigate and remediate risky OAuth apps in Cloud App Security. ms.date: 02/24/2021 ms.topic: tutorial
+description: This tutorial provides information on how to investigate and remediate risky OAuth apps in Defender for Cloud Apps. ms.date: 02/24/2021 ms.topic: tutorial
 ---